 Our school’s Japanese name is the “kasshin kai” dojo, which means “the people of growth/evolution.”
 This name was selected by our members to embrace a spirit of personal development and a commitment to lifelong improvement.

 Instruction is available to university staff and students, as well as members of the general public.
 We are affiliated with the Aikido Schools of Ueshiba and the JionJuku Academy of Warrior Spirit in St. Petersburg, Florida under Shihan John Messores.
 Our ranks are recognized by the Aikido World Headquarters in Tokyo, Japan.
-Hundreds of USF students have trained with us; to date we have produced six black belts, and we are gaining a national reputation for the quality and innovation of our training.
+Hundreds of USF students have trained with us, and to date we have produced several respected black belts.

 Our students are also members of the Aikido Chuseikan of Tampa Bay dojo, located in Ybor City.